d-vu/test/README.md

 http://dev.splunk.com/view/event-collector/SP-CAAAE6Z

 ```
-Make sure you are compressing at root level and not a the folder level of the project
+Make sure you are compressing at root level and not at the folder level of the project
 ```

 ###   Configuring AWS Cloudwatch to run function periodically